During the Second World War, roughly 200,000 houses were destroyed, 250,000 were made uninhabitable, and three million were damaged.

-Before the war, slum clearances (large scale demolition of poor quality housing), unemployment and the rising cost of building materials had also played havoc with habitation.
+Before the war, slum clearances (large-scale demolition of poor-quality housing), unemployment and the rising cost of building materials had also played havoc with habitation.

 It was an exciting period: new ideas about living and space had arrived with European émigrés and refugees, whilst young architects who had spent the war years working on military construction were employed by councils across the country.

-By no means definitive, here are seven of the best listed post-war estates.
+By no means definitive, here are seven of the best-listed post-war estates.
 Tell us about your favourite in the comments.

-Neave Brown was one of several young, ideological architects (many of them graduates of the Architectural Association) hired by Camden’s Chief Architect Sydney Cook to work on an almost 50 new social housing projects.
+Neave Brown was one of several young, ideological architects (many of them graduates of the Architectural Association) hired by Camden’s Chief Architect Sydney Cook to work on almost 50 new social housing projects.

 The design was in stark comparison to the favoured ‘streets in the sky’ or tower block focus from the earlier post-war era.

 Other projects overseen by Cook include Highgate New Town (Peter Tabori), the Brunswick Centre (Patrick Hodgkinson), Maiden Lane and Branch Hill (Benson and Forsyth).

-Keeling House, 1955
+2. Keeling House, London, 1955

 Three months after Alexandra Road was added to the List, Denys Lasdun’s East London ‘cluster’ became the second piece of post-war social housing to be granted listed status.

-The Lawn, 1951
+3. The Lawn, Harlow, Essex, 1951

-But this was actually Britain’s first tower block – and was part of Frederick Gibberd’s master plan to house 60,000 people in a New Town.
-It is listed at Grade II for ‘the care and subtlety of the overall design, which represents the best of British housing design of the early 1950s’.
+But this was Britain’s first tower block and was part of Frederick Gibberd’s master plan to house 60,000 people in a new town.
+It is listed at Grade II for ‘the care and subtlety of the overall design, which represents the best British housing design of the early 1950s’.

 Architects Herbert Tayler and David Green were based in Lowestoft, Suffolk, where ‘housing was taken unusually seriously’.
 In 1945 they were appointed to design houses in villages like Loddon, Blundeston and Ditchingham.

 British architectural critic Ian Nairn called the design ‘an attempt to entrap the whole of East Anglian space in one great gesture.
 It is a kind of oath of allegiance to the landscape.’

-The Cheltenham Estate, 1972
+The Cheltenham Estate, London, 1972

 Set in North Kensington, London, the Cheltenham Estate is home to one of England’s most famous and recognisable pieces of social housing: the Trellick Tower.

 Ernő Goldfinger, the maverick Hungarian architect, was selected.
 His design mirrors that of Balfron Tower, which he completed in Poplar a few years earlier.

-In the early 1960s city officials in Newcastle set out their plan to demolish and rebuild vast swathes of housing across the city to improve living conditions.
+In the early 1960s, city officials in Newcastle set out to demolish and rebuild vast swathes of housing across the city to improve living conditions.

-When designing the estate, Erskine set up in a former undertaker’s office so that local residents could meet with him and see the plans.
+When designing the estate, Erskine set up a former undertaker’s office so residents could meet with him and see the plans.
 The colourful exterior adds to the lighthearted design.

-Excalibur Estate, 1946
+Excalibur Estate, London, 1946

 The 1944 Housing Act authorised £150 million to be spent on temporary houses.
-Flat pack bungalows were constructed at great speed, often by Italian and German Prisoners of War – over 150,000 went up across the country.
+Flat-pack bungalows were constructed at great speed, often by Italian and German Prisoners of War.
+Over 150,000 went up across the country.